LiZhaoLab/DmelPPI/README.md

 - input: `fbpp_out_pred.tsv`
 - output: `fbpp_longidrs_byPred_noCF.csv`
     - The output contains non coil and non conditionally folded regions (ISD>0.5, pLDDT<0.7, defined secondary structures) in monomer proteins

+The scripts also generate `fbpp_ss.csv`, which is the secondary structure of monomers.

 ### 2. Extract interfaces from predicted model
 `plot_pae.py` - A standalone script that can be used to calculate pDockQ, extract interface, plot PAE matrix